dbfl2026/db-work-samples/README.md

 This repository includes selected work samples that demonstrate how I approach systems documentation, QA, and AI-assisted content review.

-All examples come from a real project, Relocation Roadmaps, Relocation Roadmaps (https://relocationroadmaps.com).
+All examples come from a real project, Relocation Roadmaps (https://relocationroadmaps.com).
 They are shared to illustrate process, structure, and decision-making, not as polished deliverables.

 What you’ll find